-Conversely: consider the following drawing below.
-The solid edges form a graph with girth ≥ 4 , and so do not contain a K_3 .
+Conversely: examine the graph on the next page.
+The solid edges in this graph form a subgraph containing no triangles, which can be seen by inspection.
 As well, picking any four points on the boundary of a 8-cycle necessarily involves picking two opposite points or two adjacent points; so there is no complete K_4 amongst 4 points within the dashed edges.